CiscoDevNet/terraform-provider-aci/docs/data-sources/vrf.md

     * `tags` - (list) A list of Tags (ACI object [tagTag](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/tagTag/overview)).
 This attribute is supported in ACI versions: 3.2(1l) and later.
         * `key` (key) - (string) The key used to uniquely identify this configuration object.
         * `value` (value) - (string) The value of the property.
-* `relation_to_address_family_ospf_timers` - (list) A list of Relation From VRF To Address Family Ospf Timers (ACI object [fvRsCtxToOspfCtxPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvRsCtxToOspfCtxPol/overview)) pointing to Ospf Timers (ACI Object [ospfCtxPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/ospfCtxPol/overview)).
+* `relation_to_address_family_ospf_timers` - (list) A list of Relation From VRF To Address Family OSPF Timers (ACI object [fvRsCtxToOspfCtxPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvRsCtxToOspfCtxPol/overview)) pointing to OSPF Timers (ACI Object [ospfCtxPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/ospfCtxPol/overview)).
 This attribute is supported in ACI versions: 1.1(1j) and later.
-    * `address_family` (af) - (string) The type of address family for the Relation From VRF To Address Family Ospf Timers.
+    * `address_family` (af) - (string) The type of address family for the Relation From VRF To Address Family OSPF Timers.
-    * `annotation` (annotation) - (string) The annotation of the Relation From VRF To Address Family Ospf Timers object.
+    * `annotation` (annotation) - (string) The annotation of the Relation From VRF To Address Family OSPF Timers object.
     * `ospf_timers_name` (tnOspfCtxPolName) - (string) The name of the OSPF timers policy associated with this object.
     * `annotations` - (list) A list of Annotations (ACI object [tagAnnotation](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/tagAnnotation/overview)).
 This attribute is supported in ACI versions: 3.2(1l) and later.
         * `key` (key) - (string) The key used to uniquely identify this configuration object.